Robbie-Cook/legacy-personal-website/README.md

 # Personal Website

-This is a repository of my personal website [http://robbie.pw](http://robbie.pw), built with React (create-react-app), and deployed with a static server.
+This is a repository of my personal website [http://robbie.pw](http://robbie.pw), built with React (create-react-app), Gatsby, and deployed with a static server.

 It's a very simple website with a few pages, and it should be updated regularly.

 Some key dependencies that this project makes use of are:

 * Gatsby.
-            A framework for building react apps
+            A framework for building static react apps with simple server-side rendering, and a good starter for learning good
+            React design pracitises.

 * React styled-components.
             I use styled-components a lot in this website.
 It allows me to apply CSS directly to components, and it comes with a SASS-like preprocessor, which allows me to define CSS for child elements